Does CBD Oil Increase REM Sleep? - FOCL

 What you should know before buying CBD oil

 CBD products are regulated differently across various jurisdictions.
 So before buying any such product, check to ensure that their possession is allowed in your state.
+Some states allow the sale of both broad spectrum and full-spectrum tinctures, while others may only sell broad spectrum CBD products.

 While CBD products are generally well tolerated, it’s advisable to check with your doctors before using them.
 There have been reports of mild side effects, including stomach upsets and fatigue.